KhramtsovMaksim/Fluture/README.md

 For older environments you may need to polyfill one or more of the following
 functions: [`Object.create`][JS:Object.create],
 [`Object.assign`][JS:Object.assign] and [`Array.isArray`][JS:Array.isArray].
-Fluture will tell you when this is needed.

 ### CommonJS Module